 Jarlsberg is used for cooking, baking, and also as a quick snack.
 This cheese also goes well with beers and white wines.
 It is one of the best cheeses that can be used as a replacement for Gruyère cheese and costs around the US $12 to $14 per pound.

 Comte is considered Gruyère’s French twin as it has a very similar taste and texture.
 Comte cheese is a semi-firm French cheese, produced from unpasteurized cow’s milk, and serves as an excellent substitute to Gruyère.

-They can be used in sandwiches, pasta, fondues, pizzas, soufflés, etc. Like Gruyère, Comte is brine-washed to enhance the taste.
+Also, despite several gaps between pasta and noodles, Comte can build a nice relationship for them as these two can match well with Comte.
+Comte is brine-washed to enhance the taste.
 Comté is priced at around the US $25 to $30 per pound.

 Produced in the small Swiss canton of Appenzell.
 Appenzeller cheese is renowned as one of the best traditional Swiss cheeses, made from a recipe preserved for 700 years.
 This cheese is coated with brine, containing wine or cider.
 The flavor of this cheese depends on its age.
 It’s sold in the stores in three varieties as per its age.